Lego Birthday Party Game Ideas

 - A parent or older volunteer to play game show host.

-- Lego flat and Lego bricks to keep score (or you could give them one piece of something they can construct so that the winner is the team which is able to finish the model first).
+- Bricks to keep score (or you could give them one piece of something they can construct so that the winner is the team which is able to finish the model first).

 - Divide kids into two teams and have them sit or stand on different sides of the room.